stephanrauh/extended-pdf-viewer-showcase/src/app/troubleshooting/text.md

 ## set `delayFirstView="1000"`

-Strictly speaking, this is only a work-around.
-Sometime the initialization of the pdf viewer takes some time, and I haven't found out when to open the PDF file.
+This workaround was needed in the early version of ngx-extended-pdf-viewer, before I understood how to initialize the library correctly.
+However, it may come in handy every once in a while.
+Sometimes the initialization of the pdf viewer takes some time, so the PDF file is opened too early.
 As a work-around, you can add a delay.
 Setting it to one second is usually a good compromise:

 ```html
 <ngx-extended-pdf-viewer src="..." useBrowserLocale="true" [delayFirstView]="1000"></ngx-extended-pdf-viewer>